LinkShake/forkify-app/README.md

 npm start
 ```

-in your command line and press enter.
+in your command line and press enter: this will launch the app at `http://localhost:1234`.

 ### Potential issues